khalifaali/groupMeToGooglePhotos/README.md

 # groupMeToGooglePhotos

 Essentially the script will pull as many pictures as you want and save them in the current working directory in a folder named after the selected group chat.Then it will upload them to google photos.
+Written using Python 3.7.0
 <!DOCTYPE html>
 <h1>Hey, I'm Khalif and welcome to groupMeToGooglePhotos</h1>